cvburgess/cvburgess.com/src/lead-with-joy/posts/playbook-standup.md

 ## When you identify bottlenecks to delivery

-- Is there a particular status that things are getting stuck in?
+Scan the board, is there a particular status that things are getting stuck in?
+If so, use the generalized statuses below to get unstuck.

-  - **Ready to Deploy** (or some flavor of "get it out the door")
+### Ready to Deploy (or some flavor of "get it out the door")

 - This is a great time to ask the team to pause new work for a few hours and get the accumulated work out the door
 - Long term, you may invest in a [release train](/) or continuous deployment to remove this completely

-  - **Ready for QA** (or some flavor of testing)
+### Ready for QA (or some flavor of testing)

 - Ask the QA(s) if there is anything preventing them from testing
 - Ask the team to rally behind QA and spend the next few hours prioritizing the things that would speed them up or unblock them
 - If there are large dependencies holding things up, see if there is a way to brainstorm with the team to find a path forward with the pieces you have right now

-  - **In Code Review**
+### In Code Review

 - Ask the team to prioritize code review before writing any new code for the next few hours
 - Have people share links to their open PRs as they give their updates
 - Consider working with the team to establish a routine time for for code review if this frequently occurs

-  - **In Progress** (or some flavor of "working on it!")
+### In Progress (or some flavor of "working on it!")

 - Ensure priorities are crystal clear to the team, they may be juggling too many things because they are not aligned on which of those things matter the most
 - Ask teams to "put down" any tickets they have not _actually started_ or work they may have hit "pause" on by moving them back to a TODO-style status
   - Many tools will use time in progress to calculate metrics like cycle time (how long it took you to do a given task), so ensuring things are _only_ in progress when they are _actively_ being worked on can be very important
 - If any one person has a lion's share of the work, see if the team can actively "load balance" by using standup to take tickets off that person's plate and re-assigning them to someone less busy

-  - **TODO**
+### TODO

 - This may be normal, all work often starts in a TODO state
 - As the project or sprint go on, if work is not leaving this status you may want to focus on velocity/throughput/burndown with the team to make sure everyone can gauge the status of the project
   - Giving smart people the tools they need to adjust their own trajectory is a key reason standup exists in the first place
   - Ask the team what can be done to get "back on track"

 ## When the team could (or could not) use some face time